emb-riscv/specs-markdown/csrs.md

 | [?] | `fplazy` | rw | 1 | Floating point lazy context save: <br>- 0: Disable automatic lazy context save.<br>- 1: Enable automatic lazy context save. |
 | [(xlen-1):?] | | | | Reserved. |

 \*1: The default value for the `stackalign` is implementaion specific; the recommended default is 1.

-TODO: decide if a `reset` bit fits here.
+TODO: decide if a `reset` bit (to reset the current hart) fits here, and where should be a `sysreset` to reset the entire device.

 TODO: allocate a number for it.

 ## Mode and status (`status`)

 The `status` CSR is an XLEN-bit read/write register that identifies the current hart mode and status.

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|